alphagov/government-service-design-manual/service-manual/design-and-content/headers-and-footers.md

 [![Example headers showing GOV.UK logo](/service-manual/assets/images/header-footer/govuk-standard.png)](/service-manual/assets/images/header-footer/govuk-standard.png)

 If your service is availble on the service.gov.uk subdomain you may use the GOV.UK logotype prefixed with an alpha or beta label.
-You may not use the crown until your service has passed the standard and has been declared live by the Go Live panel.
+You may not use the crown until your service has passed the standard and has been declared live by the [go live panel](/service-manual/digital-by-default/go-live-panel.html).
 The logotype should link back to [GOV.UK](https://www.gov.uk/)

 [![Example headers showing GOV.UK logo with navigation](/service-manual/assets/images/header-footer/govuk-search-nav.png)](/service-manual/assets/images/header-footer/govuk-search-nav.png)